 What causes AUD?

-Researchers believe a combination of environmental and genetic factors influence a person’s vulnerability to alcohol use disorder, and external pressures prompt it to become active.
+Researchers believe a combination of environmental and genetic factors influence a person’s vulnerability to alcohol use disorder, and external pressures prompt AUD to become active.

 What are the risk factors for AUD?

 There are numerous biological, psychological, and social risk factors for AUD.
-Researchers in alcohol addiction have conducted studies showing that there is a strong tendency for alcoholism to be inheritable.
+Researchers in alcohol addiction have conducted studies showing a strong tendency for alcoholism to be inheritable.

 These are the most significant risk factors for AUD:

-People with at least one parent who has AUD are four times more likely to develop AUD than children without an alcoholic parent, even when they are not reared by or around that parent.
+People with at least one parent with AUD are four times more likely to develop AUD than children without an alcoholic parent, even when they are not reared by or around that parent.

 Early Alcohol Use